Roland-Jephtha/AI_Attendance/README.md

    - Capture clear image
    - Complete registration

-3. **Mark Attendance**:
+3. **View Classes & Attendance**:
    - Log in to student dashboard
-   - Select a class
+   - View enrolled classes
-   - Use face recognition to mark attendance
+   - Check attendance history
-   - View attendance history
+   - Attendance is marked by lecturers using face recognition

 ### For Administrators